kadaster-labs/sensrnet-helm-charts/README.md

 ### Using the chart repo

-> :warning: The charts assume that you run >= 3 nodes for pod scheduling of MongoDB and EventStore databases.
-Setting the clusterSize of Eventstore using `--set` is not working, we're investigating a fix.
-On testing environments containing less nodes, please proceed to "Using the raw charts".
->

-**1.** The chart packages are are hosted on GitHub Pages, so you can add that repo.
+**1.** The Charts are are hosted on GitHub Pages, so you can add that repo.

 ```bash
 helm repo add sensrnet https://kadaster-labs.github.io/sensrnet-helm-charts/